Decision-Driven Semantic Object Exploration for Legged Robots via Confidence-Calibrated Perception and Topological Subgoal Selection: Related Work

-Traditional SLAM-based methods rely on constructing dense geometric maps through feature matching, optimization, and loop closure \cite{placed2023survey, 7219438}.
-While effective in structured environments, these approaches incur high computational cost and struggle in dynamic or large-scale open-world scenarios, where maintaining a globally consistent metric map is expensive and brittle.
-Moreover, purely geometric maps lack semantic richness, limiting their utility for language-guided navigation and task-level reasoning.
+Environment representation and memory are fundamental to robotic exploration.
+Traditional approaches rely on SLAM-based systems to build dense geometric maps through feature matching and optimization.
+Representative examples include visual-inertial systems such as ORB-SLAM3~\cite{campos2021orb} and LiDAR-inertial odometry methods~\cite{xu2022fast2}.
+While effective in structured environments, these methods require precise calibration and substantial computation, and their robustness degrades in dynamic or large-scale open-world scenarios.
+Moreover, purely geometric maps lack semantic information, limiting their utility for language-guided exploration and task-level reasoning.

-To overcome these limitations, recent research has explored SLAM-free representations that replace dense geometry with lightweight, task-oriented maps.
-One class of approaches directly learns reactive navigation policies via reinforcement or imitation learning, bypassing explicit mapping altogether \cite{zhu2017target, pfeiffer2018reinforced}.
-Although efficient, these methods often suffer from limited interpretability and generalization.
-Another line of work leverages topological or graph-based representations, where nodes represent semantic landmarks and edges encode reachability or transition costs \cite{chaplot2020neural}.
-These approaches enable incremental exploration and are naturally compatible with semantic reasoning, making them well-suited for open-world tasks.
+To reduce mapping complexity and improve task relevance, recent work has explored lightweight or geometry-agnostic representations.
+One line of research learns reactive navigation policies through reinforcement or imitation learning without explicit map construction~\cite{zhu2017target,pfeiffer2018reinforced}.
+Although efficient, such approaches often suffer from limited interpretability and generalization.
+Another line adopts topological or graph-based representations, where nodes represent semantic landmarks or regions and edges encode reachability or transition costs~\cite{chaplot2020neural}.
+These representations provide compact environment abstractions and naturally support semantic integration for long-horizon exploration.

-Building on this trend, we adopt a semantic-probabilistic topological map that not only stores node positions and semantic labels but also maintains confidence values for probabilistic reasoning.
-This representation supports dynamic updates as the robot explores new areas and allows global planning based on semantic relevance and accessibility.
+Despite these advances, existing semantic or topological representations largely focus on geometric connectivity, with limited modeling of semantic uncertainty, dynamic updates, or exploration-aware management.
+Consequently, their capability to support decision-oriented semantic exploration in open-world environments remains limited.